Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Barovians.md

 About Strahd and vampires, the Barovians believe the following:

-Strahd von Zarovich is a vampire, and he dwells in Castle Ravenloft.
+Strahd von Zarovich is a vampire, and he dwells in [[Castle Ravenloft]].
 No one is welcome at the castle.
 The devil Strahd is a curse placed on the land because of a forgotten sin of the Barovians' ancestors.
 (This is untrue, but Barovians believe it nonetheless.)

 A vampire must rest in its coffin during the day.